BennettDixon/book_query_app/README.md

 docker ps
 ```

 Execute the following, substituting your postgres container id.
 This will setup a user and database in your postgres container.
+You only need to do this once unless you delete the docker-compose volume mount or the postgres data on your local machine.

 ```
 docker exec -it <container-id> psql -U postgres -f /app/postgres_setup.sql